solid-contrib/solid-tutorial-pastebin/README.md

    var defaultContainer = '';
 ```

-Change the empty string to the URL of teh container you want to use.
+Change the empty string to the URL of the container you want to use.

 **Step 3:** Open `index.html` in your web browser.